CMC Markets Spectre now available for Retail and Professional Clients

-Spectre aims to reshape how professional traders manage long-term positions by combining the tax benefits of spread betting with no leverage, no financing costs, and no margin calls.
+Spectre aims to reshape how traders manage long-term positions by combining the tax benefits of spread betting with no leverage, no financing costs, and no margin calls.
 According to CMC Markets, the product enables clients to “trade smarter and hold longer,” while maintaining control and reducing drag from daily funding charges.

 No Tax